axylen/file-share/README.md

 ## About the App
-This app is used to send files directly from one user to another.
+This app is used to send files directly from one user to another using WebRTC.
 Unfortunately because of NAT in some cases connection can't be established.
 I've decided not to use TURN server, but you can add one in [configuration](https://github.com/axylen/file-share/blob/master/src/lib/webrtc/WebRTCConnection.ts).

 ## Run app